 Intended Parents:

-• Citizenship/Origin: Must generally be Indian citizens.
-The Act and subsequent rules may specify conditions under which Overseas Citizens of India (OCI) or Persons of Indian Origin (PIO) might be eligible, but foreign nationals are broadly prohibited from commissioning surrogacy in India.
+Citizenship/Origin: Generally, the intended parents must be Indian citizens.
+Overseas Citizens of India (OCI) or Persons of Indian Origin (PIO) may be eligible in certain cases, but foreign nationals are not allowed to use surrogacy in India.

 Surrogate Mother:

-• Age: Must be between 25 and 35 years old.
+Age: She must be between 25 and 35 years old.

 The Ban on Commercial Surrogacy